 The service automatically backs up your FastTrack files when you save and exit the Logon Script Builder, Software Deployment Builder, Signature

-Designer or close a script in Scripting Mode.
+Designer or close a script in the Script Editor.
 The reason the backup starts on close and not every time you save, is simply to avoid hundreds of

 meaningless intermittent backups before you have your final file.
 You can manually use the "Backup Now" menu item in any of these modules to manually trigger a backup without closing.

 We keep every version you backup for two weeks.
 After two weeks, we keep the newest version from each day.
 After one year, we no longer keep backup versions

 - except of course, if the most recent version of any file is more than one year old.

 This service is not